 - The crab is also sometimes referred to as the zombie crab.

-- They can be four distinct colors: black, red, yellow, and green.
+- They exist in four distinct colors: black, red, yellow, and green.

 - These crabs are darker on their upper side than their underside.